Project

 Why this song?

-It is an echo that has crossed wars, empires, revolutions, migrations, and centuries of cultural transformation.
+It is an echo that has crossed wars, empires, revolutions, migrations and centuries of cultural transformation.
 It has shifted from mockery to protest, from satire to political weapon, from folklore to international symbol.

-Educational reward: History of La Cucaracha
+History of La Cucaracha

 Original song from 15th century